 Intragroup outsourcing or internal cost sharing leading to significant intragroup transactions shall be reported.

-Although interest, dividends are reported in S.36.01, S.36.02 they have to be reported additionally in S.36.05 P&L.
+In case P&L information are reported in S.36.01, S.36.02, S36.06, S.36.07 they do not have to be reported additionally in S.36.05 P&L.

 This template shall include intragroup transactions that were: